sage-code/eve/manual/structure.md

 ```

 ## Aspect termination
-An aspect end at the last statement before the keyword aspect; Program execution will continue with the next statement after the aspect call.
+An aspect end at the last statement before the keyword over; Program execution will continue with the next statement after the aspect call.
 Keyword "exit" or "panic" can terminate a aspect early.
 Exit from main aspect will stop the program.

 **Example:**
 ```
-aspect test(a ∈ Integer) is
+aspect test(Integer: a):
   print(a);
-aspect;

-aspect main(*args ∈ List of String) is
+over;

+aspect main(List[String]: *args):
-  -- number of arguments received: var c := args.count();
+  -- number of arguments received:
+  Integer: c := args.count();

   -- verify condition and exit
   exit if c ≡ 0;

-  test(c); -- aspect call
+  solve test(c); -- aspect call
-aspect;
+over;
 ```

 ## Side Effects